joachimdalen/kopia-alternate-ui/README.md

 I wanted a cleaner and easier to use UI for Kopia than the offical one.
 There are also some features I want to implement that is not in the official UI, such as multi server interaction, improved statistics and more.

-If this project helped you or you are interested in using it, please consider giving it a ⭐️!
+>If this project helped you or you are interested in using it, please consider giving it a ⭐️!
 It's the only way I will be able to see the usage of this tool and how much time should be spent improving/finishing it.

+## Features

+- 🎨 Clean UI
+- 🇳🇴 Localized (Currently supports English and Norwegain)
+- 🖥️ Multi repository server support

 ## Getting Started